AbinashChetia/survey-form-fcc/README.md

-# survey-form-fcc
+# Survey Form
-A simple survey form in HTML and CSS
+This is s simple survey form written in HTML and CSS as a project for Freecodecamp's Responsive Web Design Certification